Jermaine Eluemunor: Baltimore Ravens

 Eluemunor was selected by the Baltimore Ravens in the fifth round (159th overall) in the 2017 NFL draft.
 In his rookie season, Eluemunor saw action in eight games, starting two at right guard, and was named to the Pro Football Writers of America All-Rookie Team.

 On 22 September 2018, Eluemunor was waived by the Ravens and was re-signed to the practice squad.
 He was promoted to the active roster on 23 October 2018.
 He was resigned as an exclusive rights free agent 15 April 2019.

 New England Patriots

 On 28 August 2019, Eluemunor and a sixth-round pick was traded to the New England Patriots for a 2020 fourth-round pick.

 The Patriots re-signed Eluemunor to a one-year restricted free agent contract on 16 April 2020.
 He was named the starting right tackle to begin the 2020 season.
 He started four of the first five games before suffering an ankle injury in Week 6.
 He was placed on injured reserve on 21 October 2020.
 He was activated on 14 November 2020.

 Miami Dolphins

 On 14 June 2021, Eluemunor signed with the Miami Dolphins.
 He was released on 24 August 2021.

 Jacksonville Jaguars

 On 28 August 2021, Eluemunor signed with the Jacksonville Jaguars.
-He was released on 31 August 2021.
+He was released by Jacksonville on 31 August.